 Under Section 404 of the Clean Water Act as amended, the U.S. Congress has provided for the regulation of most of the wetlands of the Nation.
-That statute requires the U.S. Army Corps of Engineers, working in cooperation with the U.S. Environmental Protection Agency, to regulate the discharge of dredged and fill materials into the waters of the United States, including lakes, rivers, and wetlands.
-In carrying out this responsibility, the Corps of Engineers identifies waters of the United States, including wetlands, and determines when permits are required for the discharge of dredged and fill material.
+That statute requires the U.S. Army Corps of Engineers (USACE), working in cooperation with the U.S. Environmental Protection Agency (EPA), to regulate the discharge of dredged and fill materials into the waters of the United States, including lakes, rivers, and wetlands.
+In carrying out this responsibility, the USACE identifies waters of the United States, including wetlands, and determines when permits are required for the discharge of dredged and fill material.

 Federal law provides for the involvement of states in the Section 404 program.
-The Wisconsin Department of Natural Resources may deny or grant certification of any proposed discharge of dredged or fill material into a wetland.
-In considering such certifications, the Department applies the wetland preservation policies and standards set forth in Section NR 1.95 and Chapter NR 103 of the Wisconsin Administrative Code.
-If the State denies certification, then Federal law requires that the U. S. Army Corps of Engineers deny the requested Section 404 permit.
+The Wisconsin Department of Natural Resources (DNR) may deny or grant certification of any proposed discharge of dredged or fill material into a wetland.
+In considering such certifications, the DNR applies the wetland preservation policies and standards set forth in Section NR 1.95 and Chapter NR 103 of the Wisconsin Administrative Code.
+If the State denies certification, then Federal law requires that the USACE deny the requested Section 404 permit.

 The Section 404 regulatory program represents an important means for protecting and preserving wetlands.
-The continued steadfast administration of this program can contribute significantly to implementation of the regional land use plan recommendations regarding preservation of environmentally sensitive lands.
+The continued steadfast administration of this program can contribute significantly to implementation of the VISION 2050 recommendations regarding preservation of environmentally sensitive lands.

-Regulation of Public Sanitary Sewerage Systems: Sanitary Sewer Service Areas
+Regulation of Public Sanitary Sewerage Systems:

+Sanitary Sewer Service Areas

-In Wisconsin, the comprehensive water quality management planning program has led to the development of State regulations which have the effect of requiring the preparation of sanitary sewer service area plans for each public sewage treatment plant.
-In the Region, these plans are prepared cooperatively by the concerned local unit of government and the Regional Planning Commission, with ultimate approval authority resting with the Wisconsin Department of Natural Resources.
+In Wisconsin, the comprehensive water quality management planning program has led to the development of State regulations that have the effect of requiring the preparation of sanitary sewer service area plans for each public sewage treatment plant.
+In the Region, these plans are prepared cooperatively by the concerned local unit of government and the Regional Planning Commission, with ultimate approval authority resting with the DNR.
 Sewer service area plans have now been prepared for nearly all of the public sanitary sewerage systems in the Region.9 These plans define sewer service limits and delineate environmentally sensitive lands within those service limits to which service should not be provided.
-Chapter NR 110 and Chapter SPS 382 of the Wisconsin Administrative Code require that the Wisconsin Department of Natural Resources, with respect to public sanitary sewers, and the Wisconsin Department of Safety and Professional Services, with respect to private sanitary sewers, make a finding that all proposed sanitary sewer extensions are in conformance with adopted areawide water quality management plans and the sanitary sewer service areas identified in such plans before approving such extensions.
+Chapter NR 110 and Chapter SPS 382 of the Wisconsin Administrative Code require that the DNR, with respect to public sanitary sewers, and the Wisconsin Department of Safety and Professional Services (DSPS), with respect to private sanitary sewers, make a finding that all proposed sanitary sewer extensions are in conformance with adopted areawide water quality management plans and the sanitary sewer service areas identified in such plans before approving such extensions.

 Under Chapter NR 110, sewer service areas must be sized in a manner that is consistent with long-range population projections.
-As a practical matter, this requirement is considered to be met if the buildout population of the sewer service area-that is, the population that could be accommodated if the sewer service area were completely developed at locally planned residential densities-is within projection range envisioned under the regional land use plan.
+As a practical matter, this requirement is considered to be met if the buildout population of the sewer service area-that is, the population that could be accommodated if the sewer service area were completely developed at locally planned residential densities-is within projection range envisioned under VISION 2050.
 In sizing their sewer service areas, many communities choose to plan for the high end of the projected population range in order to retain flexibility in terms of the location of future urban growth.
-The projected population ranges for sewer service areas in the Region under the year 2050 regional plan are set forth in Appendix O.
+The projected population ranges for sewer service areas in the Region under VISION 2050 are set forth in Appendix O.